LIT-Protocol/docs/docs/sdk/access-control/encryption.md

 ### How Does ID Encrypt Work

-This is made possible because the BLS network signature is the decryption key for a particular set of access control conditions and private data, and the BLS network will only produce signature shares to the client if the user can prove that they satisfy the corresponding access control conditions.
+The [BLS](../../resources/glossary.md#boneh-lynn-shacham-bls-signatures) network signature is used as the decryption key for a particular set of access control conditions and private data, and the BLS network will only produce signature shares to the client if the user can prove that they satisfy the corresponding access control conditions.

-This scheme is highly efficient, as encrypting private data is a entirely a client-side operation, and only 1 round of network interactivity with the nodes is required upon decryption (in order to request signature shares to assemble into a decryption key).
+This scheme is highly efficient, as encrypting private data is entirely a client-side operation, and only 1 round of network interactivity with the nodes is required upon decryption (in order to request signature shares to assemble into a decryption key).

 The identity-based encryption scheme necessitates the construction of an identity parameter, and it is this parameter that the BLS network is producing signature shares over.
 In order to prevent the same network signature (decryption key) to be used for multiple distinct ciphertexts, we choose this identity parameter to be a combination of the hash of the access control conditions and the hash of the private data itself.